 Thus, with two top leaders out of sync with residents, a leadership vacuum was created.
 What sprung to life from that vacuum was DCC.

 DCC could not see past the city’s attitude towards its residents, and — with both a personal vendetta coupled with a charismatic mayoral candidate — DCC rode a wave of popularity that ended in 2017 when that mayor, Darlene Bradley, was charged with two felonies.
 In that populist wave, they persuaded a majority of residents to vote against the USDA’s proposed inoculation of money and simply killed the entire project, one that would’ve surely yielded a very different Davenport than the one we have today.

 Except for its early days, general support for DCC has waned.
 It’s notable in the number of votes corralled by former-mayor Bradley over the years.
 For example, she counted 356 votes in 2013, yet in 2017, she managed 307: a significant drop in Davenport terms.
 That drop could be explained by what happened just a couple of weeks before Election Day: DCC piped up.

 I believe that most residents would agree that up until 2017 (some say since 2013 when Bradley ran against former-mayor Peter Rust), elections in Davenport were civil.
 Opponents took sides on policies, procedures, and city business.
-They didn’t attack each other and they didn’t send borderline libelous emails out to the world.
+They didn’t attack each other and they didn’t send disparaging emails out to the world.
 DCC took a different approach last year, one they had been specifically advised not to take by yours truly.

 Next week starts Davenport’s latest election season and DCC’s already sounded the alarm with another email-diatribe aimed at upsetting voters.
 This time it was about the old school and it was a doozy.